emm-jay-ahh/terminal_t1a3/README.md

 The simplicity of adding colour and descriptions to menu options was another great feature.
 Overall this allowed me to focus more on constructing the network tools in the app.

-An MVP was up and ready within a couple of hours.
+An MVP was up and ready within an hour.
 Approx 5 hours total spent on the Menu System.

 Second I needed to get more familiar with subprocess (python library) as I wanted to invoke some *nix commands to perform some actions directly from the application.
 I spent approx 2-3 hours researching and playing with subprocess.